AnyBlok/anyblok-book/README.md

 # AnyBlok Tutorial

-AnyBlok is a Python framework allowing to create highly dynamic and modular applications on top of SQLAlchemy.
+[Anyblok](https://github.com/AnyBlok "Anyblok") is a Python framework allowing to create highly dynamic and modular applications on top of SQLAlchemy.
 Applications are made of “bloks” that can be installed, extended, replaced, upgraded or uninstalled.

 ## Authors: